catalyst-cooperative/pudl/docs/pudl_overview.rst

 * Cross-association of boilers, generating units, and plants
 * Linkage of FERC plants with EIA plants

-Many of the original data sets are reported as a series of data tables with duplicate fields.
+Many of the original datasets are published as a series of data tables with duplicated fields.
 For instance, the EIA reports `plant_name` in all tables with otherwise unique plant-related data.
-We attempt to conform to tidy data principles and normalize the data to eliminate duplicate information.
+The transform step eliminates this duplicate information by normalizing the tables in accordance with tidy data principles.
 As a part of the transform step, we “harvest” duplicated data fields, combine them, and check for consistency.
 The data harvesting and normalization process makes for efficient for data storage and easy integration with relational databases, like SQL, that we use to provide quick programmatic access to data.

 For a list of the specific transformations applied to each table, see the `doc-strings <https://catalystcoop-pudl.readthedocs.io/en/latest/api/pudl.transform.html>`_ for each of the transform methods.